adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

   </p>
   <blockquote>
     <p><em>
-      Gurney, with your baliset —<br>
+      Gandalf, with your magic wand —<br>
       tell me where are you now?<br>
       Sing to us like Merlin did,<br>
       not to soothe in time.
 Allow.<br>
-      Let the verses rise from dunes,<br>
+      Let the verses rise from trees,<br>
       and keep memory.
 Forbid.
     </em></p>
   </blockquote>